 If you have any questions about the role you are applying for or issues with submitting your application please email firstname.lastname@example.org

 We’re committed to equality and diversity

 LeO values diversity and is committed to equality for all.
 We are committed to the eradication of unlawful or unfair discrimination.
-We have three equality priorities and objectives for 2012 to 2015:
+We have three equality priorities and objectives: